ungarscool1/ungarscool1/README.md

 # 💫 About Me:
-Epitech student who loves learn new things.
+A freshly graduated SRE who loves making new things and learn.

 ## 🌐 Socials: